flaneurette/Health-Library/Documents/Safety/Risk-Aversion/README.md

 ### 1. Falls

 * Could be a slip in the bathroom, tripping over a rug, or even a stair misstep.
-* One of the leading causes of accidental death, especially in older adults.
+* One of the leading causes of accidental death (tens of thousands), especially in older adults.

 ### 2. Choking